Presentations should not just be a set of bullet points on a slide.

-Whether you are trying to spread information, make a pitch or build a business relationship, pack purpose into that slide deck you are showing.
+Whether you are trying to spread information or pitching your business idea, pack purpose into that slide deck you are showing.

 “My line of work requires me to do a lot of speaking engagements internally and out there,” Mayor says, adding he has also been invited to present his work to nursing communities at conferences in Prague, Zurich and Dubai this year.